 The MTD ITSA software market has matured significantly in the 2024 to 2026 window.
 HMRC maintains the recognised-software list at the gov.uk "Find software for Making Tax Digital for Income Tax" page; the list updates periodically as new products gain recognition.
 The recognised options fall into three categories:

-• Full-stack accounting software: products that handle bookkeeping, MTD quarterly submissions, EoPS, and final declaration in a single integrated workflow.
-Suited to landlords who want everything in one place.
+- Full-stack accounting software: handles bookkeeping, MTD quarterly submissions, EoPS, and final declaration in one integrated workflow.
+Suits you if you want everything in one place.

-• MTD-specific filing apps: products focused on the MTD submission layer, designed to sit alongside a separate bookkeeping system or spreadsheet.
+- MTD-specific filing apps: focused on the MTD submission layer, designed to sit alongside a separate bookkeeping system or spreadsheet.

-• Spreadsheet-plus-bridging: a spreadsheet (Excel, Google Sheets) used as the underlying bookkeeping record plus an HMRC-recognised bridging tool that submits the data to the MTD ITSA service.
-Acceptable provided digital-link discipline is maintained throughout (no manual re-keying between the spreadsheet and the bridging tool).
+- Spreadsheet-plus-bridging: a spreadsheet (Excel, Google Sheets) as your underlying record, plus an HMRC-recognised bridging tool that submits the data to the MTD ITSA service.
+Fine, provided you keep the digital link intact throughout (no manual re-keying between the spreadsheet and the bridging tool).

-For a phase 3 landlord choosing software in 2026 or 2027, the recommendation is to wait until closer to the 6 April 2028 mandate (around Q2 2027 for a software review) rather than locking in a product 18 months ahead.
-The recognised-software list will continue to evolve; pricing models and integration depth will shift; and the operational fluency of the software vendors will improve as phase 1 and phase 2 cohorts pilot the workflow.
+If you are choosing software in 2026 or 2027, hold off and review options closer to the mandate (around Q2 2027) rather than locking in a product 18 months early.
+The recognised-software list will keep growing, pricing and integration will move, and the vendors will get noticeably slicker as the phase 1 and phase 2 cohorts shake the workflow out in real life.

 Agent representation: the ASA flow

-For landlords using an accountant, the authorisation route differs by filing mode.
-Self-assessment supports both the legacy 64-8 paper authorisation and the Agent Services Account (ASA).
-MTD ITSA supports ASA only: the legacy 64-8 does not authorise an agent for MTD ITSA quarterly or final-declaration submissions.
+If you use an accountant, the authorisation route depends on the filing mode.
+Self Assessment accepts both the legacy 64-8 paper authorisation and the Agent Services Account (ASA).
+MTD ITSA accepts ASA only: a 64-8 does not authorise your agent for MTD ITSA quarterly or final-declaration submissions.

-• Landlords with an existing accountant on 64-8: the accountant must be moved onto the ASA flow before the mandate start.
-The transition is operationally simple (the agent initiates the ASA authorisation and the client confirms via Government Gateway) but cannot be left to the first quarterly deadline.
+- You already have an accountant on a 64-8: they must move onto the ASA flow before the mandate starts.
+It is simple (the agent initiates the ASA authorisation and you confirm via Government Gateway), but it cannot wait until the first quarterly deadline.

-• Landlords appointing a new accountant for MTD ITSA: the agent must use ASA from the outset.
-Any "I will sort the agent authorisation later" approach will fail at the first quarterly cycle.
+- You are appointing a new accountant for MTD ITSA: they must use ASA from the outset.
+Any "I will sort the authorisation later" plan falls over at the first quarterly cycle.

-• Landlords changing accountants mid-cycle: ASA authorisations do not transfer between agents.
-The outgoing agent's authorisation is revoked and the incoming agent's authorisation is set up afresh.
-The discipline is to avoid mid-cycle changes where possible.
+- You change accountants mid-cycle: ASA authorisations do not transfer between agents.
+The outgoing agent's authorisation is revoked and the incoming one set up from scratch, so avoid switching mid-cycle if you can.

-A taxpayer in MTD ITSA can exit if qualifying income falls below the relevant threshold for three consecutive tax years.
-The exit is a positive notification to HMRC; without notification the taxpayer remains in MTD ITSA notwithstanding falling income.
+You can leave MTD ITSA if your qualifying income falls below the relevant threshold for three consecutive tax years.
+Exit is a positive notification to HMRC; do nothing and you stay in MTD ITSA even as your income drops.

-The three-consecutive-year buffer is deliberate.
-It prevents in-and-out cycling around the threshold, which would create administrative churn for both HMRC and the taxpayer (each cycle would require fresh software setup, fresh ASA authorisation, fresh quarterly-cycle re-orientation).
-The buffer also means that a landlord whose income dips temporarily (one-off vacant period, major refurbishment cycle, COVID-style market disruption) continues to file MTD quarterly through the dip.
+That three-year buffer is deliberate.
+It stops people cycling in and out around the threshold, which would mean fresh software setup, fresh ASA authorisation and fresh quarterly-cycle re-orientation every time.
+It also means that if your income dips temporarily (a void period, a big refurbishment, a COVID-style market shock), you keep filing MTD quarterly right through the dip.

-Re-entry into MTD ITSA after exit is automatic if income subsequently rises above the threshold.
-The same determining-return mechanic applies: the SA return for the year-2-before-mandate sets the eligibility test for re-entry.
-A landlord who exited at the end of 2031/32 and whose 2033/34 SA return shows qualifying income back above the threshold would be re-mandated from 6 April 2035.
+Re-entry is automatic once your income rises back above the threshold, and the same determining-return mechanic applies: the SA return for the year two before mandate sets the test.
+So if you exited at the end of 2031/32 and your 2033/34 SA return shows qualifying income back above the threshold, you would be re-mandated from 6 April 2035.

 The LtdCo question: does incorporation take me out of MTD ITSA?